kennyfraser/wp-github-sync-extra/README.md

 ## Description ##

-Built to add extra functionality to https://github.com/mAAdhaTTah/wordpress-github-sync for several projects at Mesoshpere
+Built to add extra functionality to https://github.com/mAAdhaTTah/wordpress-github-sync for several projects at Mesosphere

 *A work in progess, posted here for code sharing purposes only.*